Kaspa x402

 Servers should require the payment-identifier extension for idempotent agent retries.

 If settlement fails after tool execution, the server must not include the paid tool result in content or structuredContent.
-It should return an error result with the failed SettlementResponse in _meta["x402/payment-response"].
+It must return an error result using the upstream payment-required shape plus a Kaspa settlement extension:

 Tool-Call Fingerprint